 Though the VDP decodes this VBI data in subsequent lines, if present, the decoded data is not updated to the readback registers until the clear bit is set high again.
 However, this data is available through the 656 ancillary data packets.

-The clear and available bits are in the VDP_STATUS_CLEAR (0x78, Interrupt/VDP Map, write only) and VDP_STATUS (0x78, Interrupt/VDP Map, read only) registers, respectively.
+The clear and available bits are in the VDP_STATUS_CLEAR register (Register 0x78, interrupt/VDP map, write only) and the VDP_STATUS register (Register 0x78, interrupt/VDP map, read only), respectively.

 VDP-Content-Based Data Update